 - High price point though worth the investment if you're serious about yoga.

-It's also heavy - and a lot of online reviewers have commented on the weight, so do bear this in mind if you want one to carry to class, but this is a good choice for home use.
+It's also heavy so do bear this in mind if you want one to carry to a class, but for use at home - this is a great choice as the weight keeps the mat planted to the floors and makes sure it does not move around.

 Pros